bollu/smol/README.md

 ## Associated Programming Language

 A tiny language with tiny memory footprint for human size **prototyping**.
+- Only a single type, the table (https://beyondloom.com/decker/lil.html)
-- Functions and dicationries are interchangable. because `smol`.
+- Functions/relations and tables are interchangable. because `smol`.
 - immutable, purely functional.
-Inbuilt data structures for set, map, list.
+Inbuilt data structure for table.
 Because `smol`.
 - Forces normal form.
 Only variables can occur at binding sites.
 Because `smol`.
 - Only small types allowed: A type may have at most `4096` inhabitants.
 - All data is represented with succinct data structures.
 Can do for `smol`.